Poco (band): Furay era (1969–1973)

-The next album, Crazy Eyes (1973), reached No. 38 but Furay departed at its release and joined with J. D. Souther and Chris Hillman to create the Souther-Hillman-Furay Band on Asylum Records.
+The next album, Crazy Eyes (1973), reached No. 38 but Furay departed at its release and joined with JD Souther and Chris Hillman to create the Souther-Hillman-Furay Band on Asylum Records.
 Poco decided not to replace Furay and continued as a quartet.

 Post-Furay era (1973–1977)

 After Furay's departure, the band released their last two albums with Epic; Seven (1974) and Cantamos (1974).
 The albums charted at No. 68 and No. 76 respectively.
-Poco left Epic after Cantamos and signed with ABC-Dunhill Records.

-Head Over Heels was their first ABC release, featuring Schmit's acoustic "Keep On Tryin" which became the group's most successful single to date, charting at No. 50 on the Billboard Hot 100.
+Poco left Epic after Cantamos and signed with ABC-Dunhill Records.Head Over Heels was their first ABC release, featuring Schmit's acoustic "Keep On Tryin" which became the group's most successful single to date, charting at No. 50 on the Billboard Hot 100.
 Around the time of the release of Head Over Heels, The Very Best of Poco was released as a compilation album that documented the group's years with Epic.
 Epic's release fought with Head Over Heels for attention though neither charted very well, hitting No. 43 and No. 90, respectively.

 The group's next ABC album was Rose Of Cimarron which also failed to generate much enthusiasm and peaked at No. 89.
 Another Epic release also came out in 1976, the live album Live.

 Al Garth (ex-Loggins and Messina), who guested on Head Over Heels and Rose of Cimarron, was added to the group's 1976 touring line up on sax and violin, but was gone by the end of that year.

-In the summer of 1976, the group was on the bill with the Stills-Young Band teaming but was left high and dry when Neil Young pulled out of the tour, which was then canceled.

-Indian Summer was released the following spring, peaking at No. 57, while the title track reached No. 50.
+In the summer of 1976, the group was on the bill with the Stills-Young Band teaming but was left high and dry when Neil Young pulled out of the tour, which was then canceled.Indian Summer was released the following spring, peaking at No. 57, while the title track reached No. 50.
+The appearance of Steely Dan's Donald Fagen playing synthesizer on two of the album's tracks marked a move away from the country rock sound the band had primarily been known for.